jaccovs/Master-project/README.md

-The project implments in a number of algorithms for debugging of knowledge bases, which do not satisfy requirements and/or test cases specified by the user.
+The project implements in a number of algorithms for debugging of knowledge bases, which do not satisfy requirements and/or test cases specified by the user.

 The project can be applied to debugging of SAT (SAT4J),